 10. Dinh Mountain

-The trail isn’t technical so it’s great for beginner hikers.
+The trail isn’t technical so it’s great for beginners and intermediate hikers.
 There are several hills throughout the forest area but it’s nothing too steep.
 Luckily there is a lot of shade along the trail.
 We recommend that you wear hiking shoes since some areas can get slippery.

 Once you reach the summit at 460 meters (1,500 feet high), you’re awarded a nice view of Vung Tau’s countryside.
 The rock area is a great spot to take a quick rest break.